Assam’s Majuli comes alive with Mongeet art festival for the 6th year

 While answering one-on-one questions from participants, Kaushik Nath recalled Papon emphasising how Mongeet provides young artists with unprecedented access to legends.
 "When I started my career, it took me a decade to meet National Film Award-winning musician Dhrubajyoti Phukan.
 Here, participants can interact closely with such stalwarts from day one.
 It’s an incredible blessing" said Papon.

-Over the past six years, Mongeet has cultivated a community of exceptional talent, inspiring a new generation of Assamese artists to dream big while honouring their cultural roots.
+Over the past six years, Mongeet has built a thriving community of exceptional talent, inspiring a new generation of Assamese artists to dream big while staying connected to their cultural roots.
+Kaushik Nath also acknowledged the contributions of his core team members, including Secretary Krishna Barooah and Riniki Bhuyan Sharma, whose dedicated efforts have been instrumental in Mongeet's success.

 Leave a Reply